Dovyski/besearcher/README.md

 Besearcher will continue to run, outputing log messages to `stdout`.
 While running, Besearcher will execute all permutations created from the command specified in `task_cmd`.

+### 2. Control a running instance of Besearcher

-Since Besearcher might run for a long time to a command with severl permutations, you can control it in the command line using the `bc` tool.
+Besearcher might run for a long time if the issued command has several permutations.
+Because of that, you can control a running instance of Besearcher via command line using the `bc` tool.

 Assuming you are in the folder where Besearcher was intalled, just run:

 ```
 cmd\bc --ini=config.ini OPTION